Wild Orchid (album): Production

 After signing a recording contract with RCA Records, the trio wrote and recorded songs throughout 1995 with the help of Renee's songwriter brother Bobby Sandstrom.
 The album took approximately nine months to complete.

 Release and promotion

 They released their debut single "At Night I Pray" on September 3, 1996, with the album due for an October 29, 1996, release.
-However, it was postponed and was released in March 1997, in the midst of the popularity of their second single "Talk to Me".
+However, it was postponed twice, first to February 11, 1997.
+It was eventually released on March 25, 1997.

 The album debuted with its highest chart position in Billboards Top 200 Albums Chart at #153.

 The album also received two Billboard Music Award nominations for "Talk to Me" and two Soul Train Lady of Soul Award nominations - one for Album of the Year By a Group, Band or Duo and one for Best Music Video for "Talk to Me".
 The group also received an American Music Award for Favorite R&B/Soul Artist.